 Bebe Ballet encourages a nut-free policy at the studio to ensure the safety of any students or parents with allergies to nuts or nut products.
 Most of our venues do not allow food to be eaten on site due to students with severe allergies.

-Betty Ballerina, Glandore, Grange and Walkerville locations do not allow food to be consumed inside.
+Betty Ballerina, Glandore and Collinswood locations do not allow food to be consumed inside.

 To preserve the intellectual property of our creative teachers, all choreography for classes, group dances, annual demonstrations and concerts and alike taught by Bebe Ballet teachers, remains the property of Bebe Ballet and/or its teachers and may not be used without the permission of Bebe Ballet.